yingyue0414/NERDSS/index.rst

 Documentation for NERDSS - Continuum Membrane
 =============================================

-Continuum membrane is tool in NERDSS to extend the scope of the model to non-linear membranes with triangular mesh.
+Continuum membrane is tool in NERDSS to extend the scope of the model to non-linear membranes established with triangular mesh and optimized using and energy function.

 Installation
 ------------